kanbon/.github/profile/jobs/backend-developer.md

 ## **What you’ll do**

-- Build, iterate, and maintain sophisticated SaaS solutions.
+- Build, iterate, and maintain sophisticated SaaS solutions with a strong focus on backend development.
+- Collaborate on high-impact projects like AI-powered data collection and reporting tools.
-- Document your work to ensure scalability and clarity.
+- Document your work to ensure scalability, clarity, and maintainability of the codebase.
 - Collaborate closely with Simon (our backend lead) and the rest of the team, contributing to daily syncs for brainstorming and problem-solving.

 ---